360macky/case-studies/site/posts/graphem.md

 ### A plugin with Type checking

-NASA Open MCT does not support <a href="" target="_blank">TypeScript</a>.
+NASA Open MCT does not support <a href="https://www.typescriptlang.org" target="_blank">TypeScript</a>.
 But for a better development experience this plugin was built on it.
 The first step was to create a <a href="" target="_blank">TypeScript configuration file</a>.
 This file is used to configure the TypeScript compiler.
 The configuration file is called `tsconfig.json` and is located in the root of the project.

 Currently there is an iniative to add Types support for NASA Open MCT.
 You can follow the progress in [this issue].